nim-lang/Nim/doc/manual.rst

   discard p(3, 4) # discard the return value of `p`

-The ``discard`` statement evaluates its expression for side-effects and throws the expression's resulting value away.
+The ``discard`` statement evaluates its expression for side-effects and throws the expression's resulting value away, and should only be used when ignoring this value is known not to cause problems.

 Ignoring the return value of a procedure without using a discard statement is a static error.